-In the 15th century it was razed, with its simple rectangular keep, as a sign of infamy, by order of King Charles VII.
+In the 15th century it was razed, with its simple rectangular keep, as a sign of infamy on the orders of King of France Charles VII.
 Marguerite de Rohan, Countess of Angoulême, rebuilt the castle.
 Parts of the Romanesque-style keep alongside other sections of the castle still remain.

-All that remains is the polygonal turret.
-Drawings show a single pitched roof building.
-The dungeon was pierced with rectangular windows in the 17th century.
+Drawings show that Montbron Castle was once a single pitched roof building, and that the dungeon was pierced with rectangular windows in the 17th century.

 Today, all that remains is a main building upon which leans a polygonal tower, which can be reached via a remarkable spiral staircase.

 On the first floor are two magnificent marble fireplaces which date to the 17th century, and are each in the two exhibition rooms.
 These fireplaces were classified as monuments historiques by the French Ministry of Culture in 1985.